universam1/iSpindel/docs/FAQ-en.md

 It is indispensable to enable the iSpindle functionality!
 Add weights such as nuts, lead balls etc. to the bottom  until the inclination is 25° from the vertical.
 See also example pictures in the documentation.
 Normally about 20g are sufficient. +/- 5° deviations are often still acceptable.

 - ***It doesn't work, I don't see anything***
-The best way to find out what the iSpindle is doing as information is to read it's log.
+The best way to find out what the iSpindle is doing  is to read its log.
 This can be done via a serial monitor like HTerm or Arduino IDE.
-Connect the spindle via Micro USB, then open the Com Port with the serial monitor above and read it.
+Connect the spindle via Micro USB, then open the £COM Port with the serial monitor above and read it.
 Set baud rate to `115200`.
 It brings light into the dark.

-Here is a youtube howto: https://youtu.be/6xDW5GbIbUw
+Here is a youtube how-to (in German): https://youtu.be/6xDW5GbIbUw

 - ***How get to the iSpindel - the portal***
 Switch it on, press the reset button 3-4 times which sets up an access point.
 That means you will see a new Wifi network "iSpindel" where you connect to with your computer, smartphone or tablet.
-Now the browser should automatically redirect you to the page[http://192.168.4.1](http://192.168.4.1).
+Now the browser should automatically redirect you to the page [http://192.168.4.1](http://192.168.4.1).
 If not, navigate there yourself.
 If you are now on the portal page, under `Configuration` you can enter your token and the wifi password that you need for your network.
-Then click on `safe` and it will send the data to Ubidots.
+Then click on `save` and it will send the data to Ubidots.
 This means that the **iSpindel is not reachable in normal operation**, until you manually start the portal again.

 - ***Why can't I access the iSpindle in normal operation***
 The critical part of the battery life time is that the iSpindle is active as short as possible and maximum time being in`deep sleep`!
 The Wemos in active operation requires more than 300x of energy, so this trick is indispensable to achieve the runtime.